flutter/website/src/docs/get-started/install/_android-setup.md

  1. In Android Virtual Device Manager, click **Run** in the toolbar.
     The emulator starts up and displays the default canvas for your selected OS version and device.

+### Agree to Android Licenses

+Before you can use Flutter, you must agree to the licenses of the Android SDK platform.
+This step should be done after you have installed the tools listed above.

+ 1. Make sure that you have a version of Java 8 installed and that your `JAVA_HOME` environment variable is set to the JDK's folder.

+    Android Studio versions 2.2 and higher come with a JDK, so this should already be done.
+ 1. Open an elevated console window and run the following command to begin signing licenses.
+    ```terminal
+    $ flutter config --enable-windows-desktop
+    ```
+ 1. Review the terms of each license carefully before agreeing to them.
+ 1. Once you are done agreeing with licenses, run `flutter doctor` again to confirm that you are ready to use Flutter.